7UKECREAT0R/MCCompiled/Tutorials/3fFunctions.md

   }
 }
 ```
+The delay modifier will make this function delay itself before executing.
 This function will send a message, wait 5 seconds, then clear all items/monsters in the world.
+Another note is that if the function is called again before its previous delay is up, it will simply reset the delay back and begin counting again, not executing the original call.

 ### `namespace(value)`
 ```